DanielJimenezMorales/Network-Library/README.md

 - ✅ Out Of Order Count
 - ✅ Retransmissions Count
 - ✅ Duplicates Count

->_**NOTE:** Beginning January 1st, 2026, no further updates will be publicly released for this project in order to comply with my employer’s policies.
-I apologize for any inconvenience this may cause._

 ## How to get it working:
 1. Download the project locally (Fork, clone, copy & paste...)